lachiescarsbrook/CanID/README.md

-# CanID
-Pipeline for discriminating dogs and wolves from low-pass sequencing data
+# CanID: Accurate discrimination of ancient dogs and wolves from low-pass sequencing data